cal-itp/eligibility-server/terraform/README.md

 All resources in these Resource Groups should be reflected in Terraform in this repository.
 The exceptions are:

-- Secrets, such as values under [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) and [App Service application settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common#configure-app-settings). [`prevent_destroy`](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion) is used on these Resources.
+- Secrets, such as values under [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/). [`prevent_destroy`](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion) is used on these Resources.
 - Things managed outside of [Terraform](#resources-outside-of-terraform)

 For browsing the [Azure portal](https://portal.azure.com), you can [switch your `Default subscription filter`](https://docs.microsoft.com/en-us/azure/azure-portal/set-preferences).